kryzar/LoLaTeXcv/README.md

 \end{lltxHistory}
 ```

-This environment is best suited for education and employment history.
-Here is an example from my own resume.
+The `lltwHistory` environment is best suited for education and employment history.
+Item descriptions are horizontally aligned and anything written after `\lltxdotfill` is pushed to the end of the line.
+Here is an example from my own curriculum vitae.

 ```latex
 \begin{lltxHistory}{Cursus}